 If you could crawl into the mind of a celebrity, who would it be?
-For me, the answer is easy- Nicholas Cage.
+For me, the answer is easy- Nicolas Cage.
 Not only would it likely be a weird and wacky ride, but I might be able to save him (and the rest of humanity) from some truly terrible films.
 In this week’s film Being John Malkovich (DVD/Download), one of the great American actors of the 20th century becomes the host du jour.
 Why did screenwriter Charlie Kaufman choose actor John Malkovich?
 Because it’s just fun to say Malkovich.

 Although many people try to inhabit the mind of Malkovich, the 105-years-young Dr. Lester has perhaps the biggest claim to this coveted mental real estate.
 It’s his building where the portal on the 7 ½ floor exists, and he’s spent his life drinking carrot juice to stay vital.
 Wouldn’t it be great to find a cocktail that reverses the aging process?
 I’m willing to try if you are.
 While watching Being John Malkovich, I recommend drinking a Carrot Collins.